WARNING: This guide is being updated to version 25.10.1 (Goldeye) and is still a work in progress... please be patient! :)

 - Navigate to "System > Shell" in the TrueNAS interface.

-- Copy and paste the following command into the TrueNAS CLI: # Replace 'backups' with your Backups' pool name
+- Copy and paste the following command into the TrueNAS Shell: # Replace 'backups' with your Backups' pool name

 - Navigate to "Data Protection > Replication Tasks" in the TrueNAS interface.